cihusss/dfaf/README.md

 ## Click Tag

 AppNexus clickTag is currently implemented.
-If you'd like to switch to Google Ad Manager clickTag, please follow documentation on [this link](https://support.google.com/admanager/answer/7046799?hl=en) and edit your index.html.
+If you'd like to switch to Google Ad Manager clickTag, please follow documentation on [this link](https://support.google.com/admanager/answer/7046799?hl=en) and edit your index.html accordingly.